 A Cozy Kitchen With Barnwood On The Ceiling

 Some of the most popular and attractive places wood ceilings can be found are located in the most used rooms in a home or commercial space.
-Starting with the kitchens, living rooms and other highly visible areas benefit the most from enhanced decorative touches.
+Starting with the kitchen ceiling, great rooms, living rooms and other highly visible areas benefit the most from ceiling makeovers.
 This is not to say that any room cannot be made more attractive and become more inviting by adding wood to the ceiling.
 In commercial spaces, wooden ceiling treatments can take the place of wall paneling and provide some of the same benefits, adding character and depth.
-Entry areas, hallways and common workspaces are all popular places to utilize a rustic wood ceiling and provide a great look for guests and employees alike.
+Entry areas, hallways and common workspaces are all popular places to utilize a reclaimed wood ceiling and provide a great look for guests and employees alike.
 Reclaimed wood ceilings add another element to your design, since these are reused wood planks and have years of character from natural aging.

 Barnwood Paneling On The Ceiling Is Right At Home